Checha2025/Evaluaci-n_M-dulo-_1-_Data-_Analytics-/README.md

-#INVENTORY MANAGEMENT SYSTEM BY CECILIA MARTINEZ GANDOLFO
+# INVENTORY MANAGEMENT SYSTEM
-""
+# BY CECILIA MARTINEZ GANDOLFO

 #Python program to manage products stock: it uses a list of dictionaries to keep track of everything and handles logic for updating stock and prices automatically.
 ""
 # ESTRUCTURE